It’s a Small World: How Gang Activity Impacts the Livability of Streets

 “I don’t know,” he finally says, quietly.
 “It looks like fun.”

-The genuine wistfulness of the unguarded remark offers a hint at just how tumultuous his life has been and I feel my heart being squeezed.
+The genuine wistfulness of the unguarded remark offers a hint at just how tumultuous his life has been.

 Although he and the USC students move through much of the same space – his old crew runs just north of USC and just south of the 10 Freeway – they inhabit completely different worlds.
 He can’t imagine what it is like for violence and hardship to not be part of his daily life.
 If he’s not struggling his way through something, then at least one of his homies is.